Scholarship Audition and Placement Information

 How do I know what level dance classes I will enroll in?

 Anyone may register for basic dance classes at the 100 level.
 Entering dance majors or trained dancers who wish to take more advanced classes, must take a placement class prior to registering.
 You may take one of the scholarship audition classes listed above or take the dance placement class that is offered the day before registration in August.
-This is class is to make sure we get you into the class that will benefit you the most.
+The purpose of this class is to make sure we get you into the class that will benefit you the most.

 How much dance experience should I have before auditioning?